fran6w/vidar/README.md

 ## 6. CORD-19

 This tab presents the CORD-19 documents dataset.
 It provides some insights into the processed documents from the selected datasets: How many documents?
 How many documents mentioning at least one disease?
-How many documents mentioning at least one disease which might be considered as a risk factor?
-This tab enables also to select documents dealing with COVID-19 (virus or disease), also Vaccines and Extra dose (extra, booster, third...).
+How many documents mentioning at least one disease which might be considered as a risk factor, or as a side effect?
+This tab enables also to select documents dealing with COVID-19 (virus or disease) or Vaccines.

 ## 7. ICD-11